Essential sugars, or ‘good sugars’ as they are also known, are the glyconutrients that we get from nutritious fruits and vegetables.

 Glucose is a simple Mono-saccharide, and one of the most widely available of all the essential sugars.
 It is paired with fructose in common table sugar (sucrose), which is a disaccaride.

 Glucose is a primary energy source for all plants and animals, and is absorbed into the bloodstream quickly.
-Very few people are deficient in glucose due to it’s high usage in processed foods.
+Very few people are deficient in glucose, and are MOST often getting TOO much of it, due to it’s high usage in processed foods.

-Too much Glucose raises insulin levels and with unchecked consumption, can lead to obesity and diabetes.
+Too much Glucose, so easy to come by in our typical daily diets raises insulin levels and with unchecked consumption, can lead to obesity and diabetes.

 When Glucose is processed into table sugar, nutrients and the fiber are completely stripped away.
 This causes the absorption period to be greatly reduced, taxing the liver so that it store most of the energy as fat.